 Pre-ordered items cannot be refunded because we use these funds to bring the product to life for the first time.
 This is the tradeoff of a discounted price.

-Our sweaters are a timeless design meant last in your closet.
+Our sweaters are a timeless design meant to last in your closet.
 If your Oliver Charles sweater becomes damaged from holes, snagged threads, or pilling at any time, send it back and we'll restore it to the best of our abilities.

 If you feel your sweater needs a repair, please fill out the form below.
 Please note that you must be the original purchaser of the product with a valid proof of purchase (order number).